deeptrade-public/slot/README.md

 repository for accepted paper in BigData 2022 conference

 In this repository, final camera ready paper of "Accurate Stock Movement Prediction with Self-supervised Learning from Sparse Noisy Tweets(BigData22)" and its dataset are stored

+For any question, please send mail to below address: deeptrade.contact@gmail.com